 GETTING THERE FROM HERE - It’s no secret that the effort to build and enhance passenger rail service throughout our city, county, state and nation is under fire.
 Yet it’s not only the far right (whose mega-libertarian bent defies all need to provide alternatives to the traffic enslaving all city dwellers), or the GOP leadership (which too often relishes in denying transportation funding to blue states or the urban centers on which our economy relies) that threatens our budding rail renaissance.
-Blame those (usually on the left, but with representation throughout the political spectrum) that are ignoring our bottom line.

 Whether it’s Iraq, or inefficient spending on defense, our social safety net, education, or especially Medicare/Medicaid (the real budget buster), we’ve got to make sure our transportation spending is balanced and cost-effective.